AccelByte/mmtool-cli/README.md

 REQUIRED FLAGS:
 ```
   -m, --matchpool string   The MatchPool you want to run MatchMaking V2 on: REQUIRED
-  -n, --namespace string   The Namespace where your MatchPool is located: REQUIRED
+  -n, --namespace string   The Namespace where your MatchPool is located: REQUIRE
-  --deleteusers bool         Should the the Users used be deleted?
-Default TRUE
-  --leavesession bool        Should users leave the sessions they joined?
-Default TRUE
-  --deletetickets bool       Should the match tickets created be deleted?
-Default TRUE
 ```

 OPTIONAL FLAGS: